bioperl/bioperl.github.io/howtos/Glyphs.md

 **Figure 6.
 The hourglass_arrow glyph with a long tail** ![](Howto-glyphs-fig6.jpg "fig:Howto-glyphs-fig6.jpg")

-The nice thing about this is that you can pass a callback (subroutine coderef) to -arrow_length, and it will work just like all the other callback options.
-To see this, modify add_track() once again so that -arrow_length corresponds to an anonymous subroutine that returns different arrow lengths depending on whether it was called for $test_feature or $test2_feature:
+The nice thing about this is that you can pass a callback (subroutine coderef) to `-arrow_length`, and it will work just like all the other callback options.
+To see this, modify `add_track()` once again so that `-arrow_length` corresponds to an anonymous subroutine that returns different arrow lengths depending on whether it was called for ``$test_feature` or `$test2_feature`:

 ```perl
 $panel->add_track([$test_feature,$test2_feature],